-If a person has difficulty conceiving naturally, IUI can increase their likelihood of falling pregnant.
+Intrauterine insemination (IUI) can increase their likelihood of becoming pregnant.
 The procedure involves collecting sperm and inserting it into the uterus.

 The success rate of IUI depends on the age of both partners, their fertility, and whether or not they use fertility drugs.
 If a couple undergoes the procedure every month, the success rate may be up to 20% per cycle.

 However, the risks of IUI include infections and multiple births.